6112/musicjs/README.md

 # Serving

-To run the HTTP server, just run:
+To run the HTTP server and REST services, just run:

 ```
-npm start
+npm start-all
 ```

-This will start a server listening on port 3000.
+This will start a server listening on port 3000, and services listening on ports 6112 (playlist-service) and 6113 (search-service).

 # Generating Documentation